 So what can we count on when these men don’t live up to our expectations?

-You can recount the past years of good memories and know that those were real.
-You can think back on why you fell in love in the first place and you can remember the goodness that has been in your marriage so far.
-This imperfect man (who married an imperfect woman) has made you laugh at some point, made you feel loved at some point and done many other things worth remembering — even if it consistently taking out the trash and going to work every day to bring home provision for his family.
+You can recount the past years of good memories and treasure them as real.
+Think back on why you fell in love in the first place.
+Remember the goodness that has been in your marriage so far.
+This imperfect man (who married an imperfect woman) has made you laugh at some point, made you feel loved and done many other things worth remembering — even if it consistently taking out the trash and going to work every day to bring home provision for his family.
 Remember vacations and shared joys.
 Recount the fond memories — refresh your memory — rekindle your love for this man.